 Both types of trainees will learn appropriate circumstances for performing and be proficient in interpreting immunoperoxidase stains, immunofluorescence studies and electron microscopy.
 Finally, the fellow will be able to formulate an appropriate Dermatopathology report.
 Both fellows should be qualified and prepared to take the certification examination in Dermatopathology after one (1) year.

 The main goal for a Dermatology trained fellow is to enhance his/her knowledge of Dermatopathology as much as possible in one year.
 The fellow will also learn routine and special procedures in pathology, including grossing of specimens, fixation and processing techniques, and slide preparation and staining.
 The fellow will also gain proficiency in ordering and interpreting appropriate special procedures: special and immunoperoxidase stains, molecular diagnostic studies (particularly for lymphoproliferative lesions), immunofluorescent procedures, and electron microscopy.
 Some basic concepts of laboratory management will also be gained.
-In addition, fellows will acquire enough autopsy experience to be able to perform a complete autopsy prosection, and to formulate and sign out autopsy reports with the pathology attendings.

 The foremost goal for a Pathology trained fellow is to learn as much Dermatopathology as possible in one year, recognizing that the one year can only be a start in a career in Dermatopathology.
 Continued learning will be acquired with experience, and by attending Dermatopathology workshops and meetings long after the fellowship year.
 Clinico-pathological correlation is extremely important in Dermatopathology, and it is very important that the fellow obtain a solid foundation in clinical Dermatology by seeing patients in the clinics and by attending clinical conferences.
 The fellow will learn to examine and describe clinical lesions and place them into context with the histopathology from biopsies, formulating and comparing clinical and pathological differentials and arriving at appropriate diagnoses.
 The fellow will also become proficient in performing routine clinical procedures including biopsies and KOH fungal and parasite microscopic preparations.